 The extension manifest defines two Java Scripts.
 The background script is named background.js and runs inside the extension itself in only one instance.
 Meanwhile, the content script is called content.js and runs in the context of coinbase.com, as shown in snippet from the extension manifest.

-Looking at the second obfuscation step, all the strings, logic operators (+, -, *, /), function calls, among others are inserted into an array of objects.
+Looking at the second obfuscation step, all the strings, logic operators (+, -, *, /), function calls, amongst others are inserted into an array of objects.
 Each object has a random string as a name, and either another string or function as a value.
-In the example we analyzed, _0x1f27e3['PFPYr'] corresponds to string “set”, and _0x1f27e3['LYLfc'](0,1) corresponds to the logic expression 0!=1.
+In the example we analysed, _0x1f27e3['PFPYr'] corresponds to string “set”, and _0x1f27e3['LYLfc'](0,1) corresponds to the logic expression 0!=1.

 Both obfuscation steps can be deobfuscated by using custom automation scripts.

 Background script analysis

 Analyzing the scripts, this section breaks down how the cybercriminals are able to steal the account information of legitimate cryptocurrency wallet users.
 When the extension starts, the background script makes two queries.
 The first one is a GET request to http://<C&C server>/traffic/chrome, likely for statistical purposes.
 The second query is a POST request to http:// <C&C server>/traffic/domain, wherein the data contains the domains of cryptocurrency-related websites based on the cookies found in the machine:

 Then the extension defines an array of the threat actor’s addresses for various cryptocurrencies and tokens for:

 - Tether (USDT, specifically in Ethereum ERC20 and TRON TRC20)

 - Bitcoin (BTC)